 AI is already disrupting industries but we’re talking smaller disruptions like business relationships.
 One fear of integrating AI into a sales or marketing funnel is the loss of the human touch between vendors, customers, and employees.
 It’s not just employers who are concerned about maintaining the human experience – a recent PwC study found that two-thirds of consumers want more human interaction, not less, in customer service.

 Harvard Business Review notes that people require “psychological safety” in uncertain environments.
 “When the workplace feels challenging but not threatening, teams can sustain the broaden-and-build mode.
 Oxytocin levels in our brains rise, eliciting trust and trust-making behavior,” HBR adds.
 Unlike meeting a new team member, with whom employees can create trust through human-to-human interaction, technology adds uncertainty – it is new and unfamiliar..
 A separate Harvard Business Review article found that when people don’t trust technology, there are low adoption rates and low results.

 So how can you help your employees get over their concerns about the implications adopting new technology?

-e based on information and practice, it doesn’t have the human touch.
+While AI can evolve based on information and practice, it doesn’t have the human touch.

 Algorithms are great when it comes to sales, marketing, customer service and recruiting, but where humans excel is creative thinking and problem-solving, developing new strategies, delivering exceptional customer experience, and finding new opportunities, supplemented by technology.
 When you give employees control over technology instead letting it control their actions, you get the best out of both the technology and your people.